Reviews You Can Rely On

 Print Capabilities

 The build volume on this printer is a little on the smaller side, topping out at 130mm x 80mm x 165mm.
-The build plate is anodized aluminum and we didn't struggle too much with any bed adhesion issues.
+The build plate is anodized aluminum, and we didn't struggle with bed adhesion issues.

 anycubic photon mono - this machine has a decently small footprint.